 I poured the batter into a baking dish, and it was ready for the oven.

-After 30 minutes in the oven, I did the toothpick test.
+After 30 minutes in the oven at 350 degrees, I did the toothpick test.
 It was clean.

 Now for the hardest part — waiting for the cake the cool.